lcherone/PlinkerUI/README.md

 Nodes
 -----

-Nodes are any instances of Plinker which you want to control.
+Nodes are any instances of the script, or at least the Plinker `plinker/core`, `plinker/tasks`, `plinker/system` components installed in your project code using composer.

 **Screens**